The geometric diagonal of the special linear algebraic cobordism: Additive structure and pullback description

 Suppose that $k$ is a local Dedekind domain, $e$ is the exponential characteristic of the closed fiber, and $n$ is an integer.
-Then the exact sequence \ref{equation:cofib} induces a short exact sequence This section is devoted to the analysis of this extension.
-In the first subsection, we compute the left term using Pontryagin numbers and deduce immediate consequences about the torsion subgroup of $\pi_{2*,*}(\MSL)$.
-Then we investigate the right term and compute the image of $\pi_{2*,*}(\MSL)[1/e]\to \pi_{2*,*}(\MGL)[1/e]$.
-Finally, in the last subsection, we present a complete answer for the geometric diagonal of $\MSL$.
+Then the exact sequence \eqref{equation:cofib} induces a short exact sequence This section is devoted to the analysis of this extension.
+In the first subsection, we compute the left term using Pontryagin numbers (see Proposition \ref{prop:trickysubgroup_general}) and deduce immediate consequences about the torsion subgroup of $\pi_{2*,*}(\MSL)$.
+Then we investigate the right term (see Proposition \ref{prop:ker_of_d}) and compute the image of $\pi_{2*,*}(\MSL)[\einv]\to \pi_{2*,*}(\MGL)[\einv]$.
+Finally, in the last subsection we prove Theorem \ref{theorem:D}.